The Best Ever Cheeseburger

 Instructions

 - In a large bowl, combine beef, 1 1/2 teaspoons salt and 1 1/2 teaspoons pepper.
 Using a wooden spoon or clean hands, stir until well combined.
-Gently form into 6 1-inch-thick patties, about the size of the hamburger buns.
+Gently form into 6 1-inch-thick patties, just slightly larger than the burger buns.

 - Heat canola oil in a large cast iron skillet over medium high heat.
 Working in batches, add patties and cook until lightly charred or until desired doneness, about 3-5 minutes per side; top with cheese.